Melanie-J-Baker/odin-book-api/README.md

 - There should be an index page for posts, which shows all the recent posts from the current user and users they are following.
 - Users can create a profile with a profile picture.
 - A user’s profile page should contain their profile information, profile photo, and posts.
-- There should be an index page for users, which shows all users and buttons for sending follow requests to users the user is not already following or have a pending request.
+- There should be an index page for users, which shows all users and buttons for sending friend requests to users the user is not already following or have a pending request.

 Extra credit:

 - Make posts also allow images (Cloudinary was used for hosting user-uploaded images.
 The URLs Cloudinary provides are stored in database instead of the raw image binary data).
 - Allow users to update their profile photo.
 - Create a guest sign-in functionality that allows visitors to bypass the login screen without creating an account or supplying credentials